lenn-arts/lenn-arts.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a machine learning and robotics research assistant.
+I am a machine learning and robotics research assistant, broadly interested in deep learning, 3d computer vision, and robotics.
+Particularly, I am interested in building methods to learn generalizable, multimodal, robust, and explainable neural field representations of the world that allow embodied agents to reason about their environment with commonsense.
+Naturally, robot perception, interaction, and manipulation are applications of these methods.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.